 The mixture of soy milk and citrus juice results in that curdled texture and tangy flavor we look for in yogurt and buttermilk, and best of all, it is pareve, which means it’s a surefire hit in dairy-free meals (it goes without saying that if you would like to make this soup dairy, just use plain yogurt: In this case no citrus juice).
 Just look in my book Levana Cooks Dairy-Free and see all the wonderful stuff I whip up with non-dairy products the natural way!

-This soup is wonderfully refreshing, and so pretty.
+This soup is wonderfully refreshing, and so pretty, a summer soup winner.
 No cooking!
 For optimal results, fold in the reserved diced fruit just before serving.

 4 cups soy milk